scalavision/bash4s/README.md

   CREATION_DATE=$(date "+%Y__%m_%d__%H_%M" )
-  mv "${WORKFOLDER}" "${BACKUP_FOLDER_NAME}"__"${CREATION_DATE}"_"${WORKFOLDER}" && mkdir -p "${WORKFOLDER}" fi echo ""${WORKFOLDER}" was successfully created!"
+  mv "${WORKFOLDER}" "${BACKUP_FOLDER_NAME}"__"${CREATION_DATE}"_"${WORKFOLDER}" && mkdir -p "${WORKFOLDER}" fi echo "${WORKFOLDER} was successfully created!"
 ```

-Unfortunately this library is still in its infancy, everything has been created after work hours, so it is more a PoC than production ready.
-You should test it,
+Unfortunately this library is still in its very `infancy`, everything has been created on my free time,
+so it is more a PoC than production ready.
+You should really test everything you do, and check that everything looks
-and check that everything looks good, file issues wherever possible.
+good, file issues wherever possible.

 It has been modelled after the [bash reference manual](https://www.gnu.org/software/bash/manual/bash.html)
-as much as possible.
+as much as possible and trying to utilise bash best practices as much as possible with the use of quoting etc.

+It you see anything suspicious let me know!

+I am planning to integrate `shellcheck` as part of the test setup.

 The library is for the most part, based upon very approachable scala.
 I think anyone with minimal knowledge to the language would be able to browse the code and understand how it works, and even contribute.
+Documenting the design is very high up on my `TODO` list!

 ## Quick start